Skip To Main Content

 Gordon’s Civil Rights Trip is the culmination of a social justice curriculum that begins in Gordon’s youngest grades, and it’s an experience that has shaped the lives of hundreds of Gordon graduates since 2002.

-Over four days, they visit historic sites in Georgia and Alabama, and meet with people who are making change in the present day.
+Over four days, eighth graders visit historic sites in Georgia and Alabama, and meet with people who are making change in the present day.
 On their return to Rhode Island, students start making positive change in their own communities, partnering with local agencies in a full time, four-week service learning project.

 The itinerary has been different every year.
 It has always included the Southern Poverty Law Center in Montgomery and an extended tour of Selma, and (every year but one) a visit to at least one historically Black college or university.